jbr/mcplease/README.md

 cd my-server

 # Add more tools as needed
-mcplease add --tool health_check mcplease add --tool ping
+mcplease add health_check
+mcplease add ping

 # Test that it compiles
 cargo check